Skip to Content

 ICB Solutions, a division of Neighbors Bank: Not affiliated or endorsed by the U.S Department of Agriculture or any govt. agency.
 NMLS #491986.
 Not available in NY.
 Legal

-Let’s explore the key perks, compare a USDA loan to an FHA loan, take a closer look at requirements for first-time home buyers, and explore helpful tips on how to become a USDA first-time home buyer.
+Let’s explore the key perks, take a closer look at requirements, and explore helpful tips on how to become a USDA first-time homebuyer.

 Why USDA Loans Are a Smart Choice for First-Time Homebuyers

-The USDA loan has significant advantages for rural homebuyers.
-These benefits include:
+The USDA loan has significant advantages for rural homebuyers, including:

-• Low mortgage insurance.
-The upfront guarantee fee, which can be rolled into the loan, is only 1% of the loan amount while the annual guarantee fee is only 0.35%.
+• Low-cost mortgage insurance: The upfront guarantee fee, which can be rolled into the loan, is only 1% of the loan amount while the annual guarantee fee is only 0.35%.
 In comparison, on a 30-year FHA loan with a 3.5% down payment, the fees would be 1.75% and 0.85%, respectively, much higher than the USDA loan.

-• Competitive interest rates.
-USDA loans commonly offer lower interest rates compared to conventional loans, reducing monthly payments.
+• Competitive interest rates: USDA loans commonly offer lower interest rates compared to conventional loans (which are not backed by a government entity), meaning you may have lower monthly payments compared to other loan types.

 Who is Eligible for a USDA Loan?

 • Income limits: In 2025, USDA loan earning ceilings are tied to a percentage of the local median income, usually around 115%, and adjusted based on how many people live in a household.
-The current typical limit is $112,450 for families of up to four and $148,450 for those with five to eight members — though these numbers can go higher in places where the cost of living is steeper.
+The current typical limit is $112,450 for one to four family members and $148,450 for those with five to eight members.
+These numbers can rise where the cost of living is steeper.

-• Location requirements: To qualify, the property needs to be located in a rural area approved by the USDA.
-These areas are usually away from large cities, often with populations under 35,000, and can sometimes include nearby small towns or suburbs just outside bigger city limits.
+• Location requirements: The property must be located in a rural area approved by the USDA.
+These areas are usually away from large cities, often with populations under 35,000, and can sometimes include nearby small towns or suburbs.

-• Credit score requirements: Typically, you need a minimum 640 credit score, which is the cutoff for automated underwriting; However, lower credit scores may still qualify.
+• Credit score requirements: Typically, you need a minimum 640 credit score.
+However, lower credit scores may still qualify.

 • Occupancy rules: Homes bought with a USDA loan must be used as the homebuyers’ primary residence.
-You cannot use this financing to purchase a second home, vacation residence, or rental/investment property.
+You cannot use a USDA loan to purchase a second home, vacation residence, or rental/investment property.

 Learn more about USDA loan eligibility.